 Antibiotics - are prescribed in some cases only

 Antibiotics are not advised in most cases.
-This is because the infection usually clears within 2-3 days on its own and antibiotics make little or no difference to the speed of this.
+This is because the infection usually clears within three days on its own and antibiotics make little or no difference to the speed of this.
 There are many good reasons not to take antibiotics.
 Antibiotics may cause side-effects such as runny stools (diarrhoea) or rash.
 They also eradicate 'friendly bacteria' from the gut, which can temporarily upset the digestive balance.
 Many children feel less well whilst taking antibiotics.
 Overuse of antibiotics encourages resistant bugs to breed, causing problems for all of us later.

 Antibiotics are unlikely to be helpful or justified if:

 - Your child is 2 years old or more with a temperature of 39°C or less.

 - You child has been unwell for three days or less.

 Despite all this there are occasions when antibiotics are needed.
 Antibiotics are more likely to be prescribed if: